Is CBD Legal in all 50 States? Learn All You Need - A Quick 5 Minute Read

 The given reason for this was that both CBD and THC are active ingredients in FDA-approved drugs and were the subject of substantial clinical investigations before they were marketed as foods or dietary supplements.

-The wording of Commissioner Gottlieb’s statement is interesting.
+The wording of FDA Commissioner Gottlieb’s statement is interesting.
 Specifically, it indicated that “added CBD” could not be introduced into a food or dietary supplement.

 This suggests that CBD isolate cannot be part of a dietary supplement.